Barnsley Virtual School

 Most schools have a virtual learning space now to help with home learning, so make good use of this.

-The education advocate will support your social worker in making decisions about you schooling.
+The education advocate will support your social worker in making decisions about your schooling.

-They'll sometimes come to your LAC review when decisions about your education need to be made.
-They'll ask you what you think about the plans for your education and help your IRO to make sure the plans are right for you.
+They'll sometimes come to your looked after child(LAC) review when decisions about your education need to be made.
+They'll ask you what you think about the plans for your education and help your Independent Reviewing Officers(IROs) to make sure the plans are right for you.

 Special educational needs and disabilities (SEND) reviewing officer